mauricechevez/US-CAPITALS-QUIZ/README.md

 # HOW IT WORKS

 ## Questions, Choices and Answers
-The questions are stored in an array.
-Each state, with the choices and answers are stored in their own objects within the array
+Each state, with choices of right and wrong answers, is stored in its own object.
+These objects are stored in one array.
+Example of a state object below:
 ```javascript
 {question: 'What is the capital of California?', capital1:'Trenton', capital2:'Santa Fe',capital3:'Sacramento',answer:'Sacramento',}
 ```